martijnpoppen/com.whatsapp/README.md

 -  Send Images
 -  Send Documents
 -  Send Video
--  Of course, you can put any homey tag in the text field and send snapshots/artworks via the dedicated image tag card.
+-  Of course, you can put all available Homey tags in the text field and send snapshots/artworks via the dedicated image tag card.

 ## Contributors: 🔧
 ---